ZPump/zPump/docs/smart-contracts/ptf-pool.md

    - Enforces the vault/twin mint invariant only when flagged by the ledger step.
    - Clears the `ShieldClaim`.

 The frontend SDK monitors the claim PDA between each step to ensure it has progressed before submitting the next transaction.
+If the transaction does not contain the matching `shield_finalize_ledger` instruction, `shield` now aborts with `E_SHIELD_FINALIZE_MISSING`.

 ### `unshield_to_origin` / `unshield_to_ptkn`